TIBCOSoftware/snappydata/docs/concepts/tables/partitioned_tables.md

 Start a rebalance operation using one of the following options:

-* At the command line when you boot a RowStore server:
+* At the command line when you boot a SnappyData server:

-        snappy-shell rowstore server start -rebalance
+        snappy-shell SnappyData server start -rebalance
 <mark> Command - To be modified</mark>

-* Executing a system procedure in a running RowStore member:
+* Executing a system procedure in a running SnappyData member:

         call sys.rebalance_all_buckets();
 <mark> Command - To be modified</mark>

-This procedure initiates rebalancing of buckets across the entire RowStore cluster for all partitioned tables.
+This procedure initiates rebalancing of buckets across the entire SnappyData cluster for all partitioned tables.

 ###Managing Replication Failures
 SnappyData uses multiple failure detection algorithms to detect replication problems quickly.
 SnappyData replication design focuses on consistency, and does not allow suspect members or network-partitioned members to operate in isolation.